deckhouse/virtualization/docs/USER_GUIDE.md

 #### Attaching via VirtualMachineBlockDeviceAttachment (vmbda)

-The [VirtualMachineBlockDeviceAttachment](/modules/virtualization/cr.html#virtualmachineblockdeviceattachment) resource provides hot-plug: attach and detach a block device to or from a running VM without changing its spec and without a reboot.
+The [VirtualMachineBlockDeviceAttachment](/modules/virtualization/cr.html#virtualmachineblockdeviceattachment) resource attaches and detaches a block device to or from a VM without changing its spec.
 Suited for automation and scenarios when the user does not have permission to edit the VM.

 Create a resource that attaches the empty disk `blank-disk` to the virtual machine `linux-vm`: